lesspass/blog/_posts/2022-12-29-decommissioning-lesspass-database.md

 # I'm sorry

 It's not easy to give up.
 LessPass is the biggest project I've worked on, had fun on, learned from.
 The community is wonderful.
-Thank you for using LessPass. :heart:
+Thank you for using LessPass. ♥

 LessPass will still exist but in its static version.
 Without database.
 Back to basics.

 # Calendar

-- ASAP: update web extension to help user exporting they passwords
+- on going: update web extension to help user exporting they passwords
-- ASAP: update all applications to refuse new accounts
+- on going: update all applications to refuse new accounts
-- ASAP: update all applications to show this blog post
+- on going: update all applications to show this blog post
 - March 1, 2023: I will stop the server
 - June 1, 2023: I will delete the latest backup forever